Coding-Ga/alx-system_engineering-devops/0x00-shell_basics/README.md

- 4-listmorefiles a script that Display current directory contents, including hidden files 5-listfilesdigitonly a script that Display current directory contents, with user and group IDs displayed numerically 5-listfilesdigitonly a script that Display current directory contents, with user and group IDs displayed numerically
+ 4-listmorefiles a script that Display current directory contents, including hidden files 5-listfilesdigitonly a script that Display current directory contents, with user and group IDs displayed numerically 5-listfilesdigitonly a script that Display current directory contents, with user and group IDs displayed numerically 5-listfilesdigitonly a script that Display current directory contents, with user and group IDs displayed numerically